fedora-infra/bodhi/README.rst

 ::

-  # TYPE  DATABASE    USER        CIDR-ADDRESS          METHOD
+  # TYPE  DATABASE        USER            ADDRESS                 METHOD

   # "local" is for Unix domain socket connections only
-  local   all         all                               ident sameuser
+  local   all             all                                     peer
-  # IPv4 local connections:
+  # IPv4 local connections are *trusted*, any password will work.
-  #host    all         all         127.0.0.1/32          ident sameuser
+  host    all             all             127.0.0.1/32            trust
-  # IPv6 local connections:
+  # IPv6 local connections are *trusted*, any password will work.
-  #host    all         all         ::1/128               ident sameuser

-  host all all 0.0.0.0 0.0.0.0 md5
-  host all all ::1/128         md5
+  host    all             all             ::1/128                 trust

 If you need to make other modifications to postgresql please make them now.